DarekRepos/Ski-jump-scraper/README.md

-# Wordpress-blog-scraper
+# Ski-jump-scraper
-copies contents from the wordpress websites and save to external file
+copies contents from the ski jump website and save to external file